 - The first human kidney transplant was performed (1954)

 - 82 crew members of the U.S. Pueblo were released by North Korea, 11 months after capture (1968)

-On this date 193 years ago, the poem, ‘Twas the Night Before Christmas, by Clement Clarke Moore was first published anonymously with the title, ‘Visit From St. Nicholas,’ in the Troy, New York Sentinel.
+Also, on this day in 1823, the poem, ‘Twas the Night Before Christmas, by Clement Clarke Moore was first published anonymously with the title, ‘Visit From St. Nicholas,’ in the Troy, New York Sentinel.
 Arguably the best-known poem ever written by an American, it is largely responsible for modern Santa Claus lore from the mid-19th century, onward.
-(1823)